testcomputer/testcomputer/README.md

 - :zap: In my free time, I solve problems & read technology/automotive articles.
 Big fan of the EV revolution!

+- :small_airplane: The world is a book and those who don't travel, only read one page.

 <!--